Drug addiction is an incredibly serious disorder with countless side effects. For instance, it can significantly impact the health of the addict.

 Key Components of Behavioral Health and Dual Diagnosis Treatment

-Now that you know what dual diagnosis therapy is, we can talk about what the process entails.
+Now that you know what dual diagnosis therapy is, we can discuss the process.

 1. Medical Detoxification and Stabilization